 The antenna effect is there regardless of the frequency.
 It is not only in the higher radio frequency bands that power lines act as unintentional antennas.
 But, it is only at the higher frequencies that there is a problem for commercial and military communications, as well as for radio astronomy, so that is the area that is studied and regulated.

 The lower frequencies are not used much for telecommunication any more.
 One of the earliest experiments with radio broadcasting (by Riginald Fessenden in 1906) used a 50 kHz transmitter, which was also the frequency the U.S. Navy used at the time.27 Because of the poor sound quality at these low frequencies, the experimenters quickly moved to higher frequencies for their broadcasts.

 Today, the lowest frequencies used for broadcasting is the long wave band (153-279 kHz), which is used by some AM stations in Europe, Africa and Asia.27

 The low frequencies are used to transmit over great distances, as they can reach further.
 This makes them useful for communication with ships and submarines.
-The civilian marine radio and navigation go as low as 9 and 10 kHz.22 The U.S. Navy communicates with its submarines at frequencies around 20 kHz and even as low as 76 Hertz.22
+The civilian marine radio and navigation go as low as 9 and 10 kHz.22 The U.S. Navy communicates with its submerged submarines at frequencies around 20 kHz and even as low as 76 hertz.22